How to avoid the top three accounting pitfalls

 Such businesses are able to access their financial data faster, and from more places, than their less technologically inclined competitors, with a corresponding increase in the speed and quality of their decision-making.
 In fact, 58 percent of Canadian executives expect cloud-based technologies, like data analytics and business intelligence, to have a significant impact on their business this year1.

 Clearly, companies need to be in the cloud.
 When assessing cloud-based platforms, owners should look for solutions that will scale, offer options tailored to their needs, and deliver predictably and consistently.
-Solutions such as ctrl by Deloitte, are designed to grow with your business, can be customized to meet specific requirements, and will do so at a fixed, affordable monthly rate.
+Solutions such as Univation, are designed to grow with your business, can be customized to meet specific requirements, and will do so at a fixed, affordable monthly rate.

 Many cloud-based solutions will handle bookkeeping efficiently.
 But in today’s hyper-competitive environment, that’s not enough.
 The real value of a cloud solution is to give business owners the tools to make better decisions—and in this space, that’s a clear winner.